Cozy Peach Kitchen

 Customization ideas

-• Meatballs: Although this is a vegetarian recipe, I know that I'll likely get asked if regular meatballs can be used in this recipe.
+• Meatballs: Although this is a vegetarian bake, I know that I'll likely get asked if regular meatballs can be used in this recipe.
 My guess is that any already-cooked frozen meatball works in this gnocchi bake.

 • Other protein options: This method works with any kind of vegetarian protein.
 Try using veggie sausage, chickpeas, or even tofu.
 Start checking the bake at 30 minutes if using a protein other than meatballs.